 In future, there are planned show case afternoons whereby parents are invited into school to see their children’s work in a show case, resulting in children sharing their learning with parents/carers.

-The SENCO is available to meet with you to discuss progress or concerns as necessary.
+The Inclusion Manager is available to meet with you to discuss progress or concerns as necessary.

 6. What support will there be for your child’s/young person’s overall wellbeing?